runeunhjem/runeunhjem/README.md

 *   🌍  I'm based in Kristiansand, Norway
 *   🖥️  See my portfolio at [My Protfolio](http://portfolio1-ca.netlify.app/)
 *   ✉️  You can contact me at [runeunhjem@gmail.com](mailto:runeunhjem@gmail.com)
-*   🚀  Latest design and create project was [DreamBids](https://runeunhjem-sp2.netlify.app/) / Latest school assignment was doing a case study on the [Qwik Framework](https://github.com/runeunhjem/qwik-case-study/blob/main/qwik-case-study.md)
+*   🚀  Latest design and create project was [CGG](https://javascript-frameworks-ca-react.netlify.app/), an online store made using  React, and [DreamBids](https://runeunhjem-sp2.netlify.app/), an online auction house.
-*   🧠  Just finished our Development Platforms Course Assignment, so atm we're off to start JavaScript Frameworks with emphasis on React
+*   🧠  Just finished our JavaScript Frameworks Course Assignment, so atm we're in the middle of our Project Exam 2 due May 26th 2024.

 ### Skills